 Stars and Scrubs on Pitching

 The changing usage when it comes to Major League starting pitchers means we have to change our approach in fantasy.
-I wrote about in depth in my recent article on Winning Pitching Strategy for 2019.
-Basically all starting pitchers except the top few are not going as deep into games as they did even a few years ago.
+Basically, all starting pitchers except the top few are not going as deep into games as they did even a few years ago.
 This means the elite arms are worth more than ever before, but the gap between the rest of the starting pitchers and middle relievers is being narrowed.
 This sets up the perfect scenario to use a stars and scrubs approach.
 In all honesty, I’ve leaned this way in deep leagues for a long time.
 The current environment means it will be all the more effective.

 This approach means I’ll spend relatively big on two aces or near aces.
 I’ll also make sure I get two closers I feel like I can trust.
 I probably won’t go top shelf, but a couple of second-tier closers.
+That may be harder this year than in previous years because the state of MLB bullpens is a mess.
 Then I’ll fill my staff in with top middle relievers and hopefully starting pitching values I like.
-I’m looking for my staff to start the season to consist of five starting pitchers and four relievers.
+I’m looking for my staff at the start of the season to consist of five starting pitchers and four relievers.

 Salary Allocation for Deep League Auctions

 So with these two contrasting approaches for hitting and pitching, how do we allocate our $260?
 At the right is what I’ve been working on for my NL- and AL-Only auctions.
 Remember, it’s a guideline.
-I posted a similar chart in my auction strategy piece and people were getting hung up on the specific dollar values.
+I posted a similar chart in last year’s mixed league auction strategy piece and people were getting hung up on the specific dollar values.
 Tweak as you wish and if you go over on one number borrow it from another.

 The key thing to remember is that every auction is different.
 You have to go in with a plan, but you also need to adjust on the fly when things get sideways.
 Even more so than in a mixed auction you want to make sure you save money for the end game.
 It will make the difference between useful regular players and complete holes in your lineup.